gokdenizozkan/ddd/README.md

 > 21. Address Response Dto(s) are written.
 > 22. Address Request Dto(s) are written.

+#### f8: Services retrieve only active entities

+1. Write a general specificiation to be used accross all services that will retrieve only active entities (An entity that is not deleted and is enabled.)
+2. Use the specification in all services.
+3. Services should be scalable to allow custom specifications to be used.

+#### f9: Errors are handled

+1. Write custom exceptions that provides detailed information.
+2. Write a global exception handler, capture all custom exceptions and return a detailed error message.

+#### f10: Structured responses

+1. Write a response structure.
+2. Write a response builder to build the response structure.
+3. Write a Tuple record that stores same type of two objects.
+        Tuple should have a mapped function to map the objects to a new object.
+        Main use scenario is update requests.

 ### Personal to-dos

 > - [ ] Figure out a way to sync `store` data with Solr.